What is A.N.T.S?

 No, the map does not have to mark the location of your home.
 There are three options for placing an icon on the map.

 1. You can place your icon on your street.
-If you use this method and you are caught in a disaster and cannot contact the group -- nearby members will search for you by looking on your street for a distress marker.
+If you use this method and get caught in a disaster and cannot contact the group -- nearby members will search for you by looking on your street for a distress marker.

 3. You can choose not to place an icon.
-If you choose this method and you are caught in a disaster -- nearby members will not look for you, so you will need to make contact yourself.
+If you use this method and get caught in a disaster -- nearby members will not look for you, so you will need to make contact yourself.

 So as you can see, there is no compromise.
 Each member decides what is right for them.